Controls

 Radio

-Allows the user to pick a option from a set.
+Allows the user to pick an option from a set.
 Options are laid out in a list with a circle to the left.
-Selecting a circle selects the option and deselects the previously clicked option in the control.
+Selecting a circle deselects the previously clicked option in the control.
 This is functionaly the same as a dropdown.

 This control has the following additional properties: